Occupational Therapist Assistant & Physiotherapist Assistant

 Students are responsible for completing all of the required hours of WIL placement to successfully complete this program.
 All financial costs related to WIL placement are the responsibility of the student.

 The majority of WIL placement locations are within the Regional Municipality of Waterloo, however, some placements are further away.
 There are no guarantees that all locations will be accessible by public transportation.
-All efforts are made to assist students by placing them in locations that will not put undue stress on them.
-However, all students should realize that they are responsible for arranging their own transportation to the facility in order to fulfill the requirements of the WIL placement.
+Efforts are made to assist students by placing them in locations that will not put undue stress on them.
+However, all students should realize that they are responsible for arranging their own transportation to the facility to fulfill the requirements of the WIL placement.

 Students are not allowed to arrange their own placements.
-However, if there is a facility that you know is interested in having students, the program coordinators should be consulted and proper procedures will be undertaken to enable this to happen if it is appropriate.
-If that location is confirmed as a student placement, student assignment will still be based on the above criteria.
+Students may submit a request for a type of placement/facility but does not constitute a guarantee.
+If there is a facility that you know is interested in having students, the Placement Lead or Fieldwork Support Staff for the program should be consulted, and proper procedures will be undertaken to enable this to happen if it is appropriate.
+If that location is confirmed as a student placement, student assignment will still be based on the factors or criteria previously described.

 Prior to departing to WIL placement sites, it is necessary that each student shall have: